Wells Gray Education and Research Centre TRU Faculty of Science

 Trails lead from the centre, through crown land, to the 550,000-hectare Wells Gray Provincial Park.

-Wells Gray and vicinity are an ecologist's and naturalist's paradise.
+Wells Gray and its vicinity are an ecologist's and naturalist's paradise.
 A geological past which includes volcanoes and glaciers as well as a recent history of fires and windstorms have created a mosaic of habitats supporting diverse ecological communities.

 The centre has developed a network of survey trails and sampling sites for teaching the classification of ecosystems and the habitat requirements of wildlife.
 From old growth forests to pioneer communities, it's all within a few minutes of the centre's doorstep.